toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 // this is the call that will take the drawn data and flush the 'frame buffer'
-// in other words, it copies the image that you've drawn to the wpf control. gfx.flushCtx(this.gfx_ctx);
+// in other words, it copies the image that you've drawn to the wpf control.
+Graphics.flushCtx(this.gfx_ctx);

 }

 ```

-now, if you've followed correctly, you should be able to save up your xaml & .xaml.js file, and run your app.
+now, if you've followed correctly, you should be able to save up your xaml & .xaml.js file, and run your App.
 You should see 5 pretty tiny triangles or rectangles (whatever primitive you used) in the bottom left.
 Epic!

 Now, you can just add whatever you want during your render loop to create your game logic.